SamerSiam/Project7-COVID19-World-Tracker/README.md

     -   it dynamically fills the stats container with the data of the selected continent.
     -   it dynamically fills the countries container with links, one for each country.
     -   it dynamically updates the chart with the data of the selected continent.

+function renderChart(covidData)

+- This function is called when the user clicks on a continent button
+    - it gets the covidData object of the selected continent and calls the renderChartFunction it uses the chart.js library to create a chart with the data of the selected continent